 All journals welcome the deposition of supporting data.

 Microbial Genomics has a mandatory open data policy.
 Authors are required to provide access to all supporting data, which have either led to the conclusions drawn in their paper, or to allow the procedure described in the paper to be repeated.

 When submitting to Microbial Genomics authors are also required to provide a Data Bibliography.
 Please ensure that on submission this Data Bibliography does not include any author names.
 If authors are associated with the data, please remove all author names and replace with ‘XXXX’ to ensure that the journal’s double-blind peer review policy is respected.
 Authors will be able to add in the author names at first proofs stage.

 3.3 Pre-submission language editing

 A large number of language-editing services are available.
-Whilst you may use any professional scientific editing service of your choice, the Microbiology Society has partnered with Editage to provide publication-focused editing services to Society authors at a 15% discount.
+While you may use any professional scientific editing service of your choice, the Microbiology Society has partnered with Editage to provide publication-focused editing services to Society authors at a 15% discount.
 If the editorial team finds any language issues in text that Editage has edited, then Editage will re-edit the text for free.
 To take advantage of this offer click here.
-If you’re an existing Editage customer, you may get the discount by using the code SGM4614680 while making a submission.
+If you’re an existing Editage customer, you may get the discount by using the code MICSOC10 while making a submission.